VC – Digital Signal Processor

 The card contains six Karplus-Strong and two spring models.
 When fed with an external pulse or bursts of noise they self-oscillate, creating synthetic sounds similar to glass, springs, bells, and a variety of string tones.
 When structured sounds like high pitched FM tones, drones, drum sounds, and vocals pass through they get a harmonized-type effect, frequently with unexpected results.
 This card is anything but standard as it takes the natural “springy” artifacts of digital audio, and, instead of fighting to eliminate it, actually makes use of it as a new source of sound inside the modular.

-– Download free Z-DSP programs from the web and “burn” them into cartridge.
+– Download free Z-DSP effects from the web to play on your Z-DSP.

-– Modify programs for new and interesting effects.
+– Modify downloaded dsp code for new and interesting effects.

-– Share your programs online with other Numberz users.
+– Share your effects online with other NumberZ users.

-– Share your programs on Z-DSP Cartridges with other Z-DSP users.
+– Share your effects on Z-DSP Cartridges with other Z-DSP users.